 This juicy contemporary drama focuses on four families that have been friends since their children were born.
 However, secrets and resentments were buried along the way.

-Early in the book, we are introduced to each of these families at a Thanksgiving dinner where they discuss a new, exclusive school that will be opening in the town of Crystal, Colorado (which many readers will recognize as a slightly fictionalized version of Boulder, CO).
+Early in the book, we are introduced to each of these families as they discuss a new, exclusive school that will be opening in the town of Crystal, Colorado (which many readers will recognize as a slightly fictionalized version of Boulder, CO).
 What starts as good intentions is quickly derailed by very questionable actions as they each fight to get their kids into the new school.
 These ambitious parents will go to any length to secure a spot for their children.
 Along the way, secrets and lies will resurface in explosive ways.

 This novel explores issues of talent versus privilege, achievement versus potential, and the pursuit of prestige at any cost.